spacemeshos/POET-OLD/readme.md

 ### POET Service Config
 - A POET service is configured with one ore more `Spacemesh API gateways`.
 Each gateway provides the `Spacemesh API` to the Spacemesh mainent.
 The service uses the Spacemesh API to obtain irreversible layers meta-data such as hash and timestamp.
 - Each service should have a crypto key pair used to sign statements created by the service and for anyone to verify statements signed by the service.
-- Round 0 of a POET service will not use a Spacemesh layer id as it is designed to provide the initial proof required to select validators for a Spacemesh network
+- Round 0 of a POET service will not use a Spacemesh layer id as it is designed to provide the initial proof required to select validators for a Spacemesh network.
+For round 0 a POET service will be confiured with another form of time beacon. e.g. a recent hash of another public blockchain block to ensure that the proof was created after the block timestamp wall clock.

 ### POET SERVICE API